great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

 RunWarningAndFailureExpectationSuitesValidationOperator implements a business logic pattern that many data practitioners consider useful.

+It validates each batch of data against two different expectation suites: "failure" and "warning".
 Group the expectations that you create about a data asset into two expectation suites.
 The critical expectations that you are confident that the data should meet go into the expectation suite that this operator calls "failure" (meaning, not meeting these expectations should be considered a failure in the pipeline).
 The rest of expectations go into the "warning" expectation suite.

 The failure Expectation Suite contains expectations that are considered important enough to justify stopping the pipeline when they are violated.

 RunWarningAndFailureExpectationSuitesValidationOperator retrieves two expectation suites for every data asset in the `assets_to_validate` argument of its `run` method.

 After completing all the validations, it sends a Slack notification with the success status.
+Note that it doesn't use an Action to send its Slack notification, because the notification has also been customized to summarize information from both suites.

 Read more about PerformActionListValidationOperator here: :ref:`run_warning_and_failure_expectation_suites_validation_operator`